Potassium Chloride Oral Solution

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Carcinogenicity, mutagenicity and fertility studies in animals have not been performed.
+Carcinogenicity, mutagenicity, and fertility studies in animals have not been performed.
 Potassium is a normal dietary constituent.

 Pregnancy Category C

-Safety and effectiveness on children have not been established.
+Safety and effectiveness in children have not been established.

 Treatment measures for hyperkalemia include the following:

-- Intravenous administration of 300 to 500 mL/hr of 10% dextrose solution containing 10-20 units of crystalline insulin per 1,000 mL.
+2. Intravenous administration of 300 to 500 mL/hr of 10% dextrose solution containing 10 to 20 units of crystalline insulin per 1,000 mL;

-- Correction of acidosis, if present, with intravenous sodium bicarbonate;
+3. Correction of acidosis, if present, with intravenous sodium bicarbonate;

-- Use of exchange resins, hemodialysis, or peritoneal dialysis.
+4. Use of exchange resins, hemodialysis, or peritoneal dialysis.